 Workspace, art shop and hotel.

-Why We Love This: When art and design comes to life with local community beating on its own dynamic drums.
+Why We Love This: When art and design come to life with local community beating on its own dynamic drums.
 Every corner of the hotel oozes profound creativity, hence staying in Hong Kong feels like a deep dive into a virtuoso’s innovative spectrum.

 Suitable For: Entrepreneurs, artists, long-term travelers, honeymooners, and young couples.

-In a space where a handcrafted tea tray co-exists with King and Queen Cufflinks made to be worn as earrings, somehow one can sense the blossoming of a new Hong Kong.
+In a space where a handcrafted tea tray co-exists with King and Queen cufflinks made to be worn as earrings, somehow one can sense the blossoming of a new Hong Kong.
 A type of breakthrough culture that blends the prestige of a former British colony and a re-adaptation of Chinese artistry.
 In Hong Kong, we have just entered Tung Nam Lou.

 Although recently opened in the autumn of 2018, the story of Tung Nam Lou (translation: East South Building) goes back to the 1930’s when Mr. Lo Chi Ching arrived from Puning in Mainland China to Hong Kong.
 In 1950’s, he built a successful seafood restaurant with the same name and returned home with his earnings to establish a better infrastructure for his desolate hometown.
 As Mr. Lo became interested in collecting art, he realized that art should be shared with the community rather than be kept within the elites of a society.